ignite/cli/docs/versioned_docs/version-v0.27.2/03-clients/01-go-client.md

 ***Only for testing***

-Export the blockchains account keys from the user you want to be sign and broadcast the transaction and move them to a folder in root directory of your client app named keyring-test.
+Create a new directory inside the blog client named keyring-test.
+Export the blockchains account keys from the user you want to be sign and broadcast the transaction.
+Import the keys to the keyring-test dir you just created in root directory of your client app.
 You can use ignite account import command

 ```bash
 ignite account import alice --keyring-dir /path/to/client/blogclient/keyring-test
 ```

-After moving the key to the local client app keyring-test directory path: test/keyring-test define the path inside main.go
+define the path inside main.go

 ```go title="blogclient/main.go"
 .